-These days, many people renovate and live in machiya or convert them into a restaurant and bar.
+These days, many people renovate and live in machiya or convert them into a restaurant and bar, as at Yasaburo.
 Often the skeleton of the building is preserved, and the bath, kitchen and toilets are renovated.
 Some places have restored the old style, while others mix the modern and the traditional.

 If you have the time, find and spend it in a machiya.
 Within these buildings, you can imagine the lifestyle of the Japanese centuries ago.
 And should you see a historical area in Japan falling to disrepair, you might share my sentimentality, even a little bit.

 A special machiya event, Machiya Jun’yu, happens in mid-September around Silver Week, when many of these typically private homes open their doors for visits and tours.
 Check out this complete map of machiya in Kanazawa, or see my own, hitonoto.